-No formal national assessment has been undertaken to determine completeness of the coverage of Indigenous mothers in the Perinatal NMDS or to determine variability between states and territories.
-However, the proportion of Indigenous mothers for the period 1997-2006 has been consistent, at 3.2-3.7% of women who gave birth.
-For maternal records (0.1%) where Indigenous status was not stated, data were excluded.
-Comparisons between states and territories should be interpreted with this caution.
+No formal national assessment has been undertaken to determine completeness of the coverage of Indigenous mothers in the Perinatal NMDS.
+However, the proportion of Indigenous mothers for the period 1999-2008 has been consistent, at 3.5-3.8 per cent of women who gave birth.
+For maternal records where Indigenous status was not stated (0.1 per cent), data were excluded.

 Maternal age is calculated using the date of birth of the mother and the baby.
 Both of these items are included in the Perinatal NMDS.
-For 2007 data, New South Wales was non-compliant with the Perinatal NMDS and provided maternal age rather than maternal dates of birth.
-No methodology on calculation of maternal age by NSW has been provided.
+For 2008 data, New South Wales was non-compliant with the Perinatal NMDS and provided maternal age rather than maternal dates of birth.
 South Australia provided confidentialised dates, adjusted based on the baby's date of birth (recorded as the first of the month).
-South Australian legislation prevents the release of potentially identifiable data from its perinatal collection.
+South Australian legislation prevents the release of potentially identifiable data from its perinatal data collection.

 The indicator is presented by Socio-Economic Indexes for Areas (SEIFA) Index for Relative Socio-Economic Disadvantage (IRSD).
-The data supplied to the NPDC include a 5-digit code for SLA from all states and territories except Tasmania (which supplies postal area codes).
+The data supplied to the NPDC include a code for SLA from all states and territories.